-Lecturer in philosophy, mathematics and theoretical physics at the Amsterdam University College, University of Amsterdam.
+Lecturer in philosophy, mathematics and physics at the Amsterdam University College, University of Amsterdam.
 I am a member of the Vossius Center for the History of Humanities and Sciences.

 During the academic year 2019-2020, I also lecture at the Department of Philosophy of the Free University of Amsterdam.
 During the winter of 2018-2019, I was a visiting fellow in philosophy at the Black Hole Initiative, Harvard University, through invitation by Peter Galison.

 Tarner scholar in Philosophy of Science and History of Ideas (2015-2020) at Trinity College, Cambridge, where I did my PhD in philosophy of science with Jeremy Butterfield.
 Member of the Vossius Center for History of Humanities and Sciences at the University of Amsterdam.
 I did my PhD in theoretical physics in 2001 under Gerard 't Hooft (Nobel Prize in Physics 1999).

 My areas of specialisation are the philosophy of science and the philosophy and history of physics.
 I am particularly interested in how classical referential semantics can be brought to bear on various questions in philosophy of science.
 I am interested in the debates about scientific realism, emergence, in questions of empirical under-determination, empirical equivalence, theoretical equivalence, scientific understanding, heuristics, dualities in physics, the relation between science and philosophy, and the philosophy of string theory.

 I have active interests in the history and philosophy of information, the philosophy of technology, and philosophy of mind: on how these fields inform philosophy of science, and on how philosophy of science can be informed by them.

 Scientific Realism.
 I am developing a response to the pessimistic meta-induction argument against scientific realism.
 The response brings aspects of intensional semantics to bear on the debate, by noting that meaning is ambiguous between extensions and intensions.
 The resulting position is a modest scientific realism, according to which one is justified in believing what confirmed theories say about extensions but not, in general, about intensions.
 I dub it ‘extensional scientific realism’.